teweldemat/funcscript/docs/reference/built-in-symbols.md

 - `dirlist(path)` – Return the entries inside a directory.

 ## Diagnostics & Miscellaneous
-- `guid()` – Generate a GUID string.
-- `log(value, messageOrHandler?)` – Returns `value` after optionally printing `messageOrHandler` or, when it is a function, invoking it with `value`.
+- `log(value, messageOrHandler?)` – Returns `value` after writing either the formatted value (when the second argument is omitted) or the provided `messageOrHandler` output.
+When a handler function is supplied it is invoked with `value`.
 - `error(message)` – Constructs an `Error` value.
 Most built-in functions propagate an `Error` result, which aborts evaluation when consumed without handling.

 ## Values & Constants
 - `math.Pi` – π constant.
 - `math.E` – Euler's constant.

-More constants will surface here as provider collections grow.